gonzalo-sosa-rolon/financing-oop/README.md

 Implementing the class *PutOption* should be easy using these classes, I will not add that class here, but think just for a moment and the solution will come to your mind =).

 **Problems again** with this particular design we will have problems to deals with different combinations, for example, here we has created a __BaseOption__ class that works as an american option, and using inheritance we defined our call and put options.
 But if we want to create an european call/put option using this design we will have to add at least two new classes where we overrided the method __canExcercise__ and have the same logic to calculate if that option is ITM, therefore, our work here is not done, we have to come with a better design and this is the idea of this article: get a design, find the design´s problems, think how we can solve it and redesign it.
-In the following sections we will see specific problems and we will try to find the best to design to that particular problem.
+In the following sections we will see specific problems and we will try to find the best design to that particular problem.

 # A better design for options